MAKING THE TURN

 Alexis Nank

 Alexis Nank joined Communities Unlimited (CU) in August 2024.
-She is a Community Environmental Management Technician in Alabama.
+She is a Community Infrastructure Management Technician in Alabama.
+In 2025, she was promoted to Specialist.
 She provides onsite technical assistance to rural communities with water and wastewater issues and assists them with project planning, financing, utility management, and administration.
 She ensures that systems meet federal and state regulations.

 Alexis has a Master of Science in Environmental Science from Troy University and a Bachelor of Science in General Biology.
 She lives outside Montgomery, Alabama